hamdivazim/usefulib/CONTRIBUTING.md

 ```
 Now you should put your username in triple quotes at the top like this: `""" @hamdivazim """`.
 Then, write some tests!
 You will need to use the assert methods found in the [full list on Python's documentation](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug).
 If your tests need any form of setup, write those in the `setUp()` method.
 ###
-If you are generating external files in these tests, make sure these are written into the `temp_data/` directory.
+If you are generating external files in these tests, I recommend using mocks, but in case you don't know how to use mocks (as it is an advanced concept) make sure they are written into the `temp_data/` directory.
 If you need one, an example is in the `test_external_verbose_output()` test.
 ### Example of a test
 ```python
 def test_reverse_string(self):